Nitinsoni03062024/Nitin.soni/_posts/2024-6-8-Kubernetes.md

 > Kube-controller (Port of Kubelet , 10250) :- it maintain comminicate with worker node and provide instructor to worker nodes.

-# How install kubernetes in ubuntu- 20.04 version ,
+# How install kubernetes in ubuntu- 20.04 version , (Install kubernete-Master Server)

+> Note **3 Server required for kubernetes server and master, 1st for kubernetes master and 2ad and 3ad kubernetes-node server **

+> **This is for kubernetes server**

 {% highlight ruby %}
     1  hostname